i-am-parker01/Car_Price_Analyzer/README.md

 An ML model that analyzes car prices based on its age and year Here’s a simple **README** for your Car Price Prediction project:

-# Car Price Prediction:

-This project predicts the **selling price of used cars** based on features like present price, kilometers driven, fuel type, selling type, transmission, ownership, and car age.
+This project predicts the selling price of used cars based on features like present price, kilometers driven, fuel type, selling type, transmission, ownership, and car age.

 ## Dataset
  Source: `cardata.csv.csv`